 Todd Mariani, Kansas City Center

-on on Aug.
+During the early afternoon on Aug.
 10, 2011, air traffic controller Todd Mariani was working on one of the low satellite radar sectors at Kansas City Center (ZKC).
 A Van’s Aircraft RV8 requested to descend while continuing to maintain clear weather (VFR) conditions.

 Mariani lost radar identification with the pilot and terminated services just after he advised the pilot about ZKC’s limited radar coverage.
 About 15 minutes later, Mariani received another call from the pilot, asking for radar services again.
 This time, he was in difficult weather conditions and needed help.